-While the financial sector is not an intensive user given the nature of its activities, BPI recognizes the need for the prudent use of all resources, eg. electricity, water, fuel, and paper.
+While the financial sector is not an intensive user of electricity, water, fuel, and materials given the nature of its activities, BPI still recognizes the need for the prudent use of all resources.
 We keep track of our environmental impact and encourage our stakeholders to do the same.

 BPI’s energy consumption comes mainly from the electricity requirements of our daily branch and office operations.